john-cd/rust_howto/bk/drafts/categories/wasm/wasm_standalone_runtimes.md

 - WASI support is crucial for running [WASM][p-wasm] outside of the browser, and all the listed runtimes support it.
 - Most of these runtimes are designed to be embeddable into other applications.
 - [`wasmtime`][c-wasmtime]⮳{{hi:wasmtime}} is generally considered to be very performant due to its AOT compilation.
-- WASM runtimes often prioritize security, as WASM is often used to execute untrusted code.
+- WASM runtimes often prioritize security, as [WASM][p-wasm] is often used to execute untrusted code.

 ## Code Examples {#skip2}